anampalacios/Coffee-at-midnight/README.md

-# ☕ Coffee at Midnight - Sitio Web
+# ☕ Coffee at Midnight - Website

-Este es un proyecto de desarrollo web creado como parte de una entrega académica.
-Se trata del sitio web de **Coffee at Midnight**, un café con identidad nocturna y estilo elegante, inspirado en el universo musical de Taylor Swift.
+This is a web development project created as part of an academic assignment.
+It is the website for **Coffee at Midnight**, a café with a nocturnal identity and elegant style, inspired by the musical universe of Taylor Swift.
 ---

-## 📁 Estructura del proyecto
+## 📁 Project Structure

-El repositorio incluye todos los archivos necesarios para visualizar correctamente el sitio:
+The repository includes all the files necessary to display the site correctly:

-- `index.html` — Estructura principal del sitio
+- `index.html` — Main website structure
-- `styles.css` — Hoja de estilos personalizada
+- `styles.css` — Custom style sheet
-- Carpeta `assets/img` — Imágenes del sitio (logo, íconos de redes, imagenes, etc.)
+- Folder `assets/img` — Site images (logo, social media icons, images, etc.)
-- Formulario de contacto
+- Contact form
-- Footer con información de contacto y redes sociales
+- Footer with contact info and social media

 ---

-## 🛠 Tecnologías utilizadas
+## 🛠 Used Technologies

 - HTML5
 - CSS3
-- Tipografías personalizadas: `Aleo`, `Playfair Display` y `Montserrat`
+- Custom Fonts: `Aleo`, `Playfair Display` and `Montserrat`
-- Íconos personalizados de redes sociales
+- Custom social media icons

 ---

-## ✅ Funcionalidades destacadas
+## ✅ Key features

-- Diseño inspirado en maqueta de Figma.
+- Design inspired by Figma mockup.
-- Estilos coherentes con identidad visual definida.
+- Styles consistent with defined visual identity.
-- Hover en botón de call to action.
+- Hover on call-to-action button.
-- Galerías para menú y eventos
+- Galleries for menu and events.

 ---

-## 🌐 Acceso al proyecto
+## 🌐 Project access

-Puedes visualizar el sitio accediendo desde el navegador:
+You can view the site by accessing it from your browser:
 🔗https://coffee-at-midnight.vercel.app/

 ---

-## 🙌 Autora
+## 🙌 Author

-Ana Palacios - am23.2001@gmail.com
+Ana Palacios - ana.maria.sanchez.palacios1@gmail.com

 ---